Roberto Fiore: Political activism

 Fiore is generally considered to be a neofascist leader.
 In England Fiore became a close friend of Nick Griffin, sharing a flat with him.
 As of 2008, Fiore was running a language school called CL English Language.

 Fiore has since returned to Italy, after his conviction became non-punishable for the statute of limitations, and is active in politics as the leader of the nationalist Forza Nuova party (a group he co-founded with Morsello), one of the constituent parts of Alternativa Sociale, allied in the House of Freedoms for the 2006 political elections in Italy.
 The party Forza Nuova has been defined as "nazi-fascist formation" by two verdicts of Court of Cassation.

 In 2008 he joined as a speaker on the identitarian Nordic Festival (Nordiska Festivalen) in Sweden where he spoke about European identity.
 He participated in Budapest on 23 October 2008 to the commemorations of the Hungarian Insurrection against control by the Soviet Union in 1956, at the invitation of the Hungarian far-right movement HVIM.
 He also took up the seat in the European Parliament vacated by Alessandra Mussolini.
 In 2009 he gave a speech at the British National Party's annual Red White & Blue Festival.

 In March 2011 he led demonstrations of Forza Nuova against the recent surge of immigrants to the island of Lampedusa, stating that: "Local people are now asking us to help secure the beaches, and if the Government continues to fail in its duty to protect the people, and also the territorial integrity of Italy and Europe, we will take up that challenge".

-In February 2020 Fiore lost his court case for diffamation against the newspaper L'Espresso.
+In February 2020 Fiore lost his court case for defamation against the newspaper L'Espresso.

 On 10 October 2021 he was arrested after assaulting the CGIL offices in Rome.

+His has an estimated net worth of 30 million euros.